 Extensible architecture.
 The McpServerExtension interface lets other Jenkins plugins expose their own MCP tools.
 This means the ecosystem can grow without the core plugin becoming monolithic.

-Replay support (NEW).
+Replay support.
 The replayBuild and getReplayScripts tools let an agent replay a build with modified Groovy scripts — useful for debugging Pipeline issues without committing code changes.

 What doesn’t

 Still growing.
-77 stars (up from 66).
+83 stars (up from 77).
 Jenkins has hundreds of thousands of installations, but the MCP plugin is still building adoption.
-The community hasn’t fully battle-tested it yet.

 lanbaoshen/mcp-jenkins — The Standalone Alternative

-lanbaoshen/mcp-jenkins (115 stars, 46 forks, MIT) is a standalone Python MCP server for Jenkins.
+lanbaoshen/mcp-jenkins (121 stars, 46 forks, MIT) is a standalone Python MCP server for Jenkins.
 Unlike the official plugin, it runs outside Jenkins and connects via the REST API.
-Now at v3.2.0 (April 21, 2026) with 27 total releases.
+Now at v3.3.0 (May 6, 2026) with 28 total releases.

-24 tools (up from 18) covering job management, node administration, build queue operations, build information retrieval (console output, test reports), and execution control (stop builds).
+26+ tools covering job management, node administration, build queue operations, build information retrieval (console output, test reports), artifact access, and execution control.

 Key differentiators: